 Mithila artwork is made by the Maithili women of Nepal and goes back to the 7th century.
 The art form has been passed from generation to generation ever since.
 Mithila painting also known as Madhubani art in India and is a traditionally designed painting created by the women of various communities in the Mithila region of Nepal and India.
 As the former capital of the kingdom of Mithila, Janakpur has emerged as the center for both preserving and promoting this ancient art.
 Originally the womenfolk of the village drew the paintings on the walls of their home with fingers, twigs, brushes, and matchsticks as a depiction of their thoughts, hopes, and dreams.

-To make this art form popular among art enthusiasts, The Circle Community conducted a workshop on Bookmarks in Mithila Art with expert artist Juhi Prakash.
+To make this art form popular among art enthusiasts, The Rooftop community conducted a workshop on Bookmarks in Mithila Art with expert artist Juhi Prakash.

 About The Artist